Support For Families Of Addicts In Los Angeles, CA

 FAQs for Families & Loved Ones

-When a loved one is knee-deep in recovery, it is best not to heap additional guilt upon him or her for past transgressions.
+When a loved one is knee-deep in recovery, it is best not to heap additional guilt upon them for past transgressions.
 Release the urge to point fingers or air grievances.
 Toxic guilt can certainly be a trigger for relapse.

 Similarly, family members need not wallow in their own guilt during this time.
 Blaming themselves for their loved one’s substance use is not going to help anyone.
 If the loved one has made it into treatment, stop dwelling on the past and start looking forward.
-Family therapy sessions will help the client and his or her family work through these emotions and issues.
+Family therapy sessions will help the client and their family work through these emotions and issues.

-About half of all American high school students use some form of addictive drugs, counting alcohol, according to the National Center on Addiction and Drug Abuse.
-Alarmingly, nearly 90 percent of people who become addicts started smoking cigarettes, drinking or using drugs by the time they were 18.
+About half of all American high school students use some form of addictive drugs, counting alcohol, according to the Partnership to End Addiction.
+Alarmingly, nearly 90 percent of people who become addicts started smoking cigarettes, drinking, or using drugs by the time they were 18.
 About 25 percent of teenagers who use drugs or alcohol wind up addicted.

 Since the human brain and cognitive functions continue to develop well into the mid-20s, the consequences of drug and alcohol use by teens can be more than just a case of missing a homework assignment.
 When “experimentation” crosses the line into substance abuse, schoolwork invariably suffers, sometimes profoundly.